-PlayStation handheld may release just in time for the holidays
+PlayStation's handheld might release just in time for the holidays

-The rumour rose from a tweet by Tom Henderson, a gaming reporter and owner of Insider Gaming.
-The tweet came after PlayStation’s Showcase, but he was responding to an article written by Insider Gaming in April, when a handheld PlayStation was still just a rumour.
+The rumour arose from a tweet by Tom Henderson, a gaming reporter and owner of Insider Gaming.
+The tweet came after PlayStation’s Showcase, but he was responding to an article written by Insider Gaming in April, when the handheld was still just a rumour

 Currently scheduled to release mid-late November 2023.